SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Thanatite.md

     distance: Ranged 10
     target: One ally
     effects:
+      - name: Effect
-      - effect: The target dies and the thanatite makes one power roll against each enemy within 2 squares of the target.
+        effect: The target dies and the thanatite makes one power roll against each enemy within 2 squares of the target.
       - roll: Power Roll + 3
         t1: 3 corruption damage; A < 1 slowed (save ends)